 Mylio is a free photo organizer app that allows you to sync and manage photos across multiple devices including PCs, Macs, and smartphones.
 One of its cool features is — backup Facebook photos and albums!

-This can be done in two easy steps: first, you need to get Mylio app and sign it up (via Facebook authentication), and import those Facebook albums you want to backup; Then you export those album photos to your desktop or mobile phone.
+This can be done in two easy steps: first, you need to get the Mylio app and sign up (via Facebook authentication), and import those Facebook albums you want to back up; Then you export those album photos to your desktop or mobile phone.

 Another reason why I prefer Mylio over odrive (and other techniques) is that Mylio is also available on iOS and Android — which means you can directly download all Facebook albums to your mobile devices.

 How to do that?
 First off you’ll need to install the odrove app on your computer, then authenticate and link to your Facebook account.
 Next, it’s the magic moment.